All Episodes

 Yeah.

-You know, the cable companies look at I want you to hang on, because I have a question for you.
+You know, the cable companies, look at, I want you to hang on because I have a question for you.

-You're for your retired economics professor.
+You're a retired economics professor.

 Yep.

-And I want to ask you a question from the standpoint of cable guys, because the cable guys are livid about something that they would love to have, but the NFL will not let them have.
+And I want to ask you a question from the standpoint of cable guys because the cable guys are livid about something that they would love to have, but the NFL will not let them have.

 Back in just a second.